 ALSO READ: HK strengthens its developing aerospace industry

-French scientist Bernard Foing -- executive director of the International Lunar Exploration Working Group – said the Chang’e-8 Hong Kong Operation Robot project is poised to become a key scientific research platform on the moon, and can lay a strong foundation for long-term human lunar exploration missions and economic growth.
+French scientist Bernard Foing, executive director of the International Lunar Exploration Working Group, said the Chang’e 8 mission is poised to become a key lunar scientific research project, and can lay a strong foundation for long-term human lunar exploration and economic growth.

 READ MORE: Hong Kong ready to enter new era of aerospace innovation

-Commissioner for Innovation and Technology of the HKSAR, Ivan Lee Kwok-bun, said Hong Kong will continue to invest in developing innovation and technology, including aerospace technology, with the will to transform the city into an international I&T center and contribute to the nation’s goal of becoming a world leader in science and technology.
+Ivan Lee Kwok-bun, Hong Kong’s commissioner for innovation and technology, said Hong Kong will continue to invest in innovation and technology development, including aerospace technology, with the aim of transforming the city into an international I&T center, and contributing to the nation’s goal of becoming a global leader in science and technology.

 Contact the writer at atlasshao@chinadailyhk.com